Skip to main content

 How Many Credits is an Associate Degree?

 Infographic with the text Associate degrees generally require 60 credits.Generally, associate degrees require 60 credits of coursework, which translates to 20 college courses.
-That’s half the academic requirements of a Bachelor of Arts (BA) or Bachelor of Science (BS), which typically consist of 120 credits.
+That’s half the academic requirements of a bachelor's degree, which typically consists of 120 credits.

 SNHU, for instance, accepts up to 45 previously earned credits toward an associate degree program.
 If you're able to transfer the maximum amount in, you could have up to 75% of your program finished by the time you start classes.